What is the CEF You Be The Solution Challenge™?

 Do students need a teacher to help them participate?

 Students do not need a teacher to participate.
-The Team Coordinator may be a parent, teacher, tutor, etc.
+The Team Coordinator may be a parent, teacher, tutor, mentor, etc.

 How do I form a team?

-We encourage students to form their own teams!
-The Challenge requires many different skill sets.
-If you and the students need help forming a team, you can use an online random team generator such as this one.
+Remember the The Challenge requires many different skill sets, so it is encouraged that teams are composed of a variety of individuals.
+If you need help grouping students into teams of 3-4, you can use an online random team generator such as this one.

 How much time will teams have to create videos?